 Content Marketing is one of those marketing buzzwords that annoy me slightly.
-It has been presented as something new when it’s actually been around for decades, maybe centuries.
+It’s being presented as something new when it’s actually been around for decades, maybe centuries.
 It’s another example of something old being given a new label.

 (British Gas in the 1950s used a free recipe book to entice people into their retail showrooms, and Benjamin Franklin is credited with using content marketing in 1732.)

 However, content marketing is effective, especially in an overcrowded marketplace that uses aggressive sales techniques.
-It can establish your organisation as helpful experts, and increase the possibility of being added to a buyers shopping list.
+It establishes your organisation as a helpful expert, and increase the possibility of being added to a buyer’s shopping list.